Our Lady of Medjugorje: Initial events

 The six seers told Franciscan friar Father Jozo Zovko, who was the parish priest at St. James Church in Medjugorje, that they had seen the Virgin Mary (Gospa).
-Zovko was initially skeptical; he noticed that the seers became agitated if anyone hinted that they were lying, and that their physical descriptions of the Gospa were consistent with each other.
-According to Randall Sullivan, they described her as "a young woman about twenty years old, they said, with blue eyes, black hair, and a crown of stars around Her head; She wore a white veil and bluish-grey robe.
-Each of the children said they had not been able to see the Virgin's feet, described Her as hovering just above the ground on a white cloud, and said she spoke in a singing voice."
+Zovko was initially skeptical.
+He noticed that the seers became agitated if anyone hinted that they were lying, and that their physical descriptions of the Gospa were consistent with each other.
+According to Randall Sullivan, they described her as a young woman about twenty years old with blue eyes, black hair, and "a crown of stars" around her head.
+They said she wore a white veil and a bluish-grey robe, but that they could not see her feet, as she was hovering above the ground on a white cloud.
+They said she spoke in a singing voice.

 In early July, Zovko abandoned his initial skepticism and embraced the apparitions.
-Yugoslav officials condemned the reports as "clerical-nationalist" conspiracy on the part of Croat extremists.
-Bishop Žanić supported both the seers and the local Franciscans in their support of the apparitions and against the local Communist authorities who tried to prosecute them.
-He informed the Pope about the events in September 1981.
+Yugoslav officials condemned the reports as a "clerical-nationalist" conspiracy on the part of Croat extremists.

 The Mostar Cathedral of Mary, Mother of the Church was completed in the summer of 1980.
 In order to create the cathedral parish it was decided to split the parish of SS.
 Peter and Paul.
 The Franciscans objected to this as being unfair.
-Friars Ivica Vego and Ivan Prusina were chaplains in the parish of SS Peter and Paul in Mostar, who refused to obey the Papal decree Romanis Pontificibus and relocate from the parish.
-After several warnings, Bishop Žanić suspended their priestly faculties throughout the dioceses under his jurisdiction.